acejacek/pir_hdmi/README.md

 ```
 git pull
 ```

+2. All your customizations can be overwritten.
+Check again, if `PIR_PIN` points to correct one.

-2. If you copy updated service definition `pirhdmi.service` to `/lib/systemd/system` folder, remember to inform `systemd` about the changes:
+3. If you copy updated service definition `pirhdmi.service` to `/lib/systemd/system` folder, remember to inform `systemd` about the changes:
 ```
 sudo systemctl daemon-reload
 ```
-3. Restart service:
+4. Restart service:
 ```
 sudo systemctl restart pirhdmi.service
 ```